What graduate quantity surveyors do in their jobs

 A number of employers also run graduate schemes aimed at students from any degree background.
 When you are on the course, the employer will pay for you to complete the postgraduate conversion course while you work for it.
 Find out more about getting hired this way.

-The typical tasks of a graduate quantity surveyor
+What are the typical duties of a graduate quantity surveyor?

 As a graduate quantity surveyor you will complete a range of tasks on each project, but they will all involve carrying out some of the same core functions.
 These include: